savantcare/emr/webclient/components/temporal/medications/design/design.md

 └────────────────────────────────────────────────────────────────────────────────┘

 ┌──────────────────────────────────────────────────────────────────────────────────────────────────────┐
-│Info about following fields:                                                                          │ │----------------------------                                                                          │
+│Info about following fieldsDef:                                                                          │ │----------------------------                                                                          │
 │1.
 Drug name:  name of medicine.
 Respective field will be typeahead drop-down and data will come from:│ │Table: masterMedicineByDIT field 'drugName'.                                                          │